chrabyrd/GetAway/README.md

 - To make the more visually appealing, a Cesium globe could be incorporated.

 - The option for direct-only flights can be included.

+- Currently the app is iOS only.
+Android will be incorporated in the near future.